Revision Info: Documentation for ARchi VR Version 3.1 - March 2023

 Up to ARchi VR Content Creation

-ARchi VR is supporting declarative programming to build AR experiences. „declARe“ is the declarative programming approach for the specification of AR experiences in ARchi VR.
+ARchi VR is supporting declarative programming to build AR experiences. „DeclARe“ is the declarative programming approach for the specification of AR experiences in ARchi VR.
 The content of an AR scene is a composition of virtual 3D items that are placed into the spatial context of the running AR session.

 In an imperative approach, dynamic behavior would be realized by calling functions or object methods.
-This is not the way to go with „“declARe“.
+This is not the way to go with “DeclARe“.
 Instead the dynamic behavior is driven by events.
 You therefore need to define the expected reaction on events that can happen in an AR session.
 These reactions are expressed as active rules based on Event-Condition-Task triples.

 Whenever the ARchi VR App should perform a task, an event has to trigger its execution.
 The occurence of an event is an observation saying that “something has happened”.
 Events do not automatically trigger a reaction (or side-effect).
 An active rule needs to bind an event type to a specific task execution.
-In ARchi VR this is realized as an "Active Rule" which is expressed as Event-Condition-Task triple.
+In ARchi VR this is realized as an "Active Rule" which is expressed as Event-Condition-Action triple.
 Active rules are used to signal the App that there is specific work to be done which will change the internal state of the system.

 Active rules are processed asynchronously to avoid coordination and waiting.
-In such a reactive programming approach there is no control over time-ordered execution.
+In such a reactive programming approach there is no explicit control over time-ordered execution.

-Event | Condition | Task |
+Event | Condition | Action |

 ---|